isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     void print(int a, int base);
     void print(const string&);

-These three functions all prints their arguments (appropriately).
-Conversely
+These three functions all print their arguments (appropriately).
+Conversely:

     void print_int(int a);
     void print_based(int a, int base);
     void print_string(const string&);

-These three functions all prints their arguments (appropriately).
+These three functions all print their arguments (appropriately).
 Adding to the name just introduced verbosity and inhibits generic code.

 ##### Enforcement